Our waiting list for this amplifier is currently at 12 weeks.

 power supplies, one for each channel.
 It's a brute force approach that

-delivers over 300 ma. of current when less than half of that is
+delivers over 300 ma. of current when only half of that is

 actually used by the circuit.